geoffreyrose/date-and-number-to-words/README.md

 [![License](https://img.shields.io/github/license/geoffreyrose/date-and-number-to-words?style=flat-square)](https://github.com/geoffreyrose/date-and-number-to-words/blob/main/License)
 </div>

-# Date and Number To Standard Words or Ordinal words
+# PHP: Date and Number To Standard Words or Ordinal Words + Laravel Facade
-An easy-to-use PHP package that turns dates and numbers into words or ordinal words.
+An easy-to-use PHP package (and Laravel Facade) that turns dates and numbers into words or ordinal words.

 Numbers and each part of the date can additionally be turned into ordinal words. (first, second, third)